therne/cottage/main.md

 # Installation
-You need Node.js 0.12 or higher.
+You need Node.js 4.0.0 or higher.

 ```
 $ npm install --save cottage
 ```

+To use it with Node v0.12, you must run node with the --harmony flag.

 # Features
 - **Fastest Framework on Node** - See [performance](#performance)